 According to the World Health Organization (WHO), 7 million people die each year due to exposure to air pollution, a problem that extends to the majority of countries around the world.
-In 2016 alone, 600,000 children died from acute lower respiratory infections caused by polluted air.

 Every day, approximately 93% of the world’s children under 15 years of age (1.8 billion children) breathe air that’s so polluted it puts their development and health at serious risk.
 One reason children are especially vulnerable to the effects of air pollution is because they breathe more rapidly than adults and, consequently, absorb more pollutants.